 If your meeting venue has access to the necessary equipment, American Homebrewers Association staff are happy to give a webinar presentation to your club about the AHA’s work to promote and protect the hobby.
 An AHA staff member will cover the benefits of AHA membership, relate some history of homebrewing in the US, and offer insight into current trends in the hobby.
-To schedule a presentation from the AHA to your club, please email Matt Bolling, AHA event planner.
+To schedule a presentation from the AHA to your club, please email Megan Wabst, AHA event planner.

 2. Keep It Local

 Bert Lightle of ZZ Hops Homebrew Club in Kansas City, Mo., contacted local culinary celebrity and James Beard Award–winning chef Celina Tio of JULIAN to attend their Big Brew event at Boulevard Brewing Co. in 2016.